Holidays in West Wales

 Sleeps 8 1-2 well behaved dogs

 Lounge with large flat screen TV/Freeview.
 Wi fi.
-Sitting room with feature multi fuel burner, flat screen TV and DVD player.
+Sitting room with feature multi fuel burner (logs NOT supplied), flat screen TV and DVD player.
 Dining room.
 Kitchen/breakfast room with feature fire, gas hob, double electric oven, fridge/freezer, microwave, washing machine/tumble drier and dishwasher.
 Bedroom 1 with king-size bed.
 Shower room with WC, whb.
 Stairs to first floor.
 Bedroom 2 with king-size bed, TV & DVD.
 Bedroom 3 with double bed, TV.
 Bedroom 4 with two single beds.
 Bathroom with corner bath/shower attachment, WC, whb.
 Parking for 2 cars.
 Rent inclusive of electricity and gas central heating.
 Duvets, bed linen and towels provided.
 3pm takeover.

 Perfect for self catering holidays in Pembrokeshire.
 Ideal Location for Ironman Wales, The Long Course Weekend,Tenby, Tenby Blues Festival and Tenby Arts Festival.